Medical & Clinical Negligence

-At your free first consultation an expert medical negligence solicitor from our claims and compensations team will take detailed instructions from you of the circumstances giving rise to your initial treatment, your symptoms at the time of receiving advice, and the procedure or advice you received to get an understanding of your situation.
+At your first consultation we will take detailed instructions from you of the circumstances giving rise to your initial treatment, your symptoms at the time of receiving advice, and the procedure or advice you received in order to get an understanding of your situation.
 For this consultation you should bring along details of any medical treatments, your GP’s details, records of any financial loss you have suffered (wages slips if possible) as well as photographic ID and proof of address.

 Medical evidence will be required to substantiate your claim.
-If you have attended hospital or your own doctor we will ask you to complete at your consultation a Form of Authority to release hospital and/or GP notes and records to us.
+If you have attended hospital or your own doctor we will ask you to complete at your consultation a ‘Form of Authority’ to release hospital and/or GP notes and records to us.
 These will be reviewed with you, and will not be shared with anyone without your specific authority.
-If it becomes necessary to provide copies of GP notes and records to the other party’s insurance company or to solicitors appointed by those insurers we take great care in agreeing with you which entries are not relevant to the claim and can therefore be withheld.
+If it becomes necessary to provide copies of GP notes and records to the other party’s insurance company or to solicitors appointed by those insurers, we take great care in agreeing with you which entries are not relevant to the claim and can therefore be withheld.

 How can we help?

-the procedure by which the relevant medical notes and records are obtained
+The procedure by which the relevant medical notes and records are obtained

-the steps which solicitors are obliged to follow under the pre-action protocols
+The steps which solicitors are obliged to follow under the pre-action protocols

-the expert evidence that should be procured
+The expert evidence that should be procured

-forms of alternative dispute resolution costs and funding options, particularly whether legal aid is available or whether an after the event insurance (“ATE”) policy could be obtained.
+Forms of alternative dispute resolution costs and funding options, particularly whether legal aid is available or whether an after the event insurance (“ATE”) policy could be obtained.